If you have concerns about a child please call 705.743.9751 or 1.800.661.2843

 Foster parents are individuals or couples with a genuine interest in children and a sense of community responsibility.
 They come from all walks of life, but share a common mission to provide ...LEARN MORE ABOUT Who Are Foster Parents?

-Contact the KHCAS to apply to become a foster parent via telephone at 1-800-661-2843 ext.
-1221.
-Someone will contact you to answer any questions you may have and begin the application process. ...LEARN MORE ABOUT Application & Approval Process
+Contact the KHCAS to apply to become a foster parent via telephone at 1-800-661-2843.
+Someone will contact you to answer any questions you may have and to complete the foster parent inquiry. ...LEARN MORE ABOUT Application & Approval Process

 The name PRIDE was selected by foster and adoptive parents in Illinois, where PRIDE was first developed.
 It stands for Parent Resources for Information, Development and Education.
 PRIDE is a model for ...LEARN MORE ABOUT PRIDE Pre-Service Training